Send the link below via email or IMCopy

 - Boston, MA

-UP Academy is a charter management organization that operates in the Greater Boston area.
-UP Academy re-started Patrick F. Gavin Middle School, a chronically under-performing public school in Boston.
+UP Academy Boston is a charter management organization that re-started the Patrick F. Gavin Middle School, a chronically under-performing public school in Boston.

-Teachers have the time and support they need to develop rigorous curriculum that is taught consistently across teams and is flexible to students’ needs.
+Teachers have the time and support they need to develop rigorous lessons and formative assessments.
+High quality instruction is delivered consistently across team members and is flexible to students’ needs.

 How did they make it work?